 What Is A Short Circuit?

-In an electric circuit, current takes a path and performs its work along the way.
+In an electric circuit, the current takes a path and performs its work along the way.
 If positive and negative touch, however, this ‘shortens’ the circuit.
-A short circuit is effectively a 0 ohm load.
+A short circuit is effectively a 0-ohm load.
 This means as much energy as possible will flow into the short until either something bursts into flames or a fuse blows.